Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Simulation Results

 \subsubsection{UAV trajectories}

-Fig. \ref{smgC:xy-p}-\ref{smgC:xt-m} illustrate the UAV trajectories obtained by the benchmarks and our proposed UAV trajectory optimization scheme in both the PMD and PMnD cases.
+Fig. \ref{smgC:xy-p} and Fig. \ref{smgC:xy-m} illustrate the UAV trajectories obtained by the benchmarks and our proposed UAV trajectory optimization scheme in both the PMD and PMnD cases.
+To compare the dynamical UAV trajectories under different schemes during the whole $N\Delta T = 20$ s, the initial UAV motion state under all schemes are uniformly set as $\mathbf{x}_{0} = [ 20, 0, 20, 0 ]^{T}$.
 The measurement capability coefficients are set as $a_{1} = a_{2} = 1$ and $a_{1} = a_{2} = 0.1$ for the PMD and PMnD case, respectively.
 To fairly compare our proposed scheme and benchmarks, the constraint (\ref{opt-cstrt-b}) with $y_{\text{min}} = 1$ is also applied in the m-$\tilde{\sigma}_{1,n}^{2}$ scheme and the specific position under the SFH scheme is given by $\mathbf{q}_{\text{F}} = [1,1]^{T}$.
-Other system parameters are given by $\tilde{q} = 10^{-5}$ and $\mathbf{x}_{0} = [ 20, 0, 20, 0 ]^{T}$.
-First, it can be observed from both Fig. \ref{smgC:xy-p} and Fig. \ref{smgC:xy-m} that the UAV trajectory obtained by our proposed AO-based algorithm (dentoed by ``Prop.'' in Fig. \ref{smgC:xy-p}-\ref{smgC:xt-m}) well match the results obtained by the exhaustive search (denoted by ``Ex.'' in Fig. \ref{smgC:xy-p}-\ref{smgC:xt-m}), which validates the effectiveness of our proposed AO-based algorithm.
+Other system parameters are given by $\tilde{q} = 10^{-5}$.
+First, it can be observed from both Fig. \ref{smgC:xy-p} and Fig. \ref{smgC:xy-m} that the UAV trajectory obtained by our proposed AO-based algorithm (dentoed by ``Prop.'') well match the results obtained by the exhaustive search (denoted by ``Ex.''), which validates the effectiveness of our proposed AO-based algorithm.
 Second, in both the PMD and PMnD cases, the UAV trajectory under the m-PCRB scheme is approximately circular to maintain an optimal distance minimizing the PCRB, while the UAV under the m-$\tilde{\sigma}_{1,n}^{2}$ scheme approaches the BS in the direction of $\theta_{n} = 90^{\circ}$ and then hovers around $[0,1]^{T}$, which is the optimal position for minimizing $\tilde{\sigma}_{1,n}^{2}$.
 Different from the UAV trajectories under benchmarks, the UAV under our proposed scheme tends to approach the BS with a relatively smaller azimuth angle and then stay at the straight line with $\breve{y}_{n} = y_{\text{min}}$ parallel to the BS ULA antennas in both the PMD and PMnD cases.
 The reason for such trajectory is that being at the line with $\breve{y}_{n} = y_{\text{min}}$ leads to wide COR/beam coverage, which is consistent with our previous observation from Fig. \ref{smgA:opq-32} and Fig. \ref{smgA:opq-64} and also demonstrates the importance of beam coverage to signal reception reliability. \emph{Consequently, the predicted UAV trajectory parallel to the BS ULA antennas with $\breve{y}_{n} = y_{\text{min}}$ is advantageous for outage capacity maximization.} In addition, the UAV trajectory with $\varepsilon_{\text{out}} = 10^{-4}$ is generally farther away from the BS than that with $\varepsilon_{\text{out}} = 10^{-2}$ in both the PMD and PMnD cases, indicating that a larger UAV-BS distance is more beneficial for enhancing the communication reliability.